Back to Bits & Bobs

 save your work at critical intervals using the floppy disk icon on

 the tool bar.
-Only then is it saved it to your hard drive.
+Only then is the edited file saved to your hard

 If you checked the Backup box in Options while you were there you now have two versions of your file, the new one still called "...x.abc" and the old one now called "...x.abc.BAK"

 A word of warning here, as an encouragement to keep saving your work to hard drive as you go.
-Sometimes if you try to do something unusual, you get a "Run-time Error" message.
+Sometimes if you try to do something unusual or heavy, you get a "Run-time Error" message.
 You cannot go back from this point, ABCexplorer closes down and everything you did since you last saved to the hard disk is forgotten!
-These may be bugs that have arisen because of sundry Windows updates, I don't know, but bugs haven't been attended to since 2003, so watch out and save regularly
+These may be bugs that have arisen because of sundry Windows updates, I don't know, but bugs haven't been attended to since 2013, so watch out and save regularly.

 To print a tune, or a whole file, select it, go to the "File" or

-"Tune" dialogues and "Export Tune/or file", which brings up some
+"Tune" dialogues as appropriate and "Export Tune/or file", which

-options.
-PDF will do multiple pages and produces the clearest
+brings up some options.
+PDF will do multiple pages and produces

-printing.
-You can make changes to size and fonts etc.,
+the clearest printing.
+You can make changes to size, layout and

-within the "Page Setup" dialogue box that now opens up.
+fonts etc., within the "Page Setup" dialogue box that now

-You have to load the required files into the Explorer pane.
-Click
+You have to load the required donor files into the Explorer pane.

-aware that if you select a tune to edit from the Temporary List,
+Be aware that if you select a tune to edit in the Temporary List,

 you are actually editing the source of the tune and not just the